10. The Next-to-Last Days

 And what was that about “speech?”
 Although the Hebrew tongue had never “died” in the sense that it was totally unused, few Jews other than scholars and rabbis knew the language.
 Three quarters of the world’s Jews spoke Yiddish, and most of the rest were confined to their local tongues, mostly European languages.
 The Zionists showed foresight and courage when they determined early in the 20th century—long before statehood—that Hebrew, not Yiddish, German, or Arabic, would be the official language of Eretz Israel.
 I’m told that even today, the Israelis don’t normally assimilate new words from other languages.
 Rather, when a new thing appears that needs naming—“space satellite,” for example—they simply coin a new Hebrew-sounding word instead of borrowing from English or some other language.

 Why?
 The prophet Zephaniah explains it: “For then I will restore to the peoples a pure language, that they all may call on the name of Yahweh, to serve Him with one accord….”
 It is significant that the languages that were used to spread the news of God’s salvation to the gentile world after Yahshua’s advent—notably Greek and Latin—were not capable of accurately transmitting the names of Yahweh or His Messiah, Yahshua.
 Neither lingua franca had a consonant “y” sound or a “sh” diphthong, so the divine names could only be approximated.
+(Perhaps that’s why the LXX, or Septuagint, the 2nd century B.C.
+Greek translation of the Hebrew scriptures, renders “Yahweh” as Kurios—Lord.)
 The standard Anglicized forms, “Jehovah” and “Jesus” are no closer.
 So the restoration of God’s “pure language,” Hebrew, was one crucial step in re-introducing Yahweh’s chosen people to the One who had chosen them in the first place.

 “From beyond the rivers of Ethiopia [Cush] My worshipers, the daughter of My dispersed ones, shall bring My offering.”
 (Zephaniah 3:9-10) Where did the lion’s share of seed money for the rebuilding of Israel come from?
 Not from the same lands that provided the immigrants, but from America—its Jews, but also its people in general through foreign aid (Israel is usually the biggest item in the budget) and Christian charity.
 And how is this land described by the prophet?
 “Beyond the rivers of Ethiopia.”
 That sounds like it ought to be in Africa, but if we reverse-engineer the prophecy, noting who turned out to be the “daughters of My dispersed ones,” and who “brought My offering,” It can only mean the United States of America.
 Remember that phrase, “Beyond the rivers of Ethiopia,” and what it means, for it helps to explain one of the great mysteries of Biblical prophecy.
 (But alas, as much as I’d like to chase this rabbit, I’m going to have to save it for a later chapter.)